mauricechiodo/eim-case-studies/course/credit-scores/lenddo.md

 ##Partnerships

-On their website, in a section highlighting their key milestones \cite{lenddo_about_nodate}, Lenddo advertise their partnerships with:
+On their website, in a section highlighting their key milestones [4], Lenddo advertise their partnerships with:
 	- CRIF in the Philippines (2016).
 The CRIF are a "global company specializing in credit bureau and business information, outsourcing and processing services, and credit solutions."
+[6]
-	- FICO in India (2017)
+	- FICO in India (2017) [7]
 	- Experian in Indonesia and Japan (2017)

 ##References

-2:
-5:
-18:
-22:
-23:
+[1] Stat Oil - Credit Scores. *The Economist,* February 2013.
+[2] Boonsri Dickinson.
+So What the Heck is the 'Social Graph' Facebook Keeps Talking About? *Business Insider,* March 2012.
+[3] Jeffrey Stewart.
+Systems and methods for using online social footprint for affecting lending performance and credit scoring.
+April 2014.
+[4] Lenddo.
+About Us.
+[Accessed August 13, 2018].
+Available from: https://www.lenddo.com/about.html.
+[5] Lodex.
+Social Score.
+[Accessed August 15, 2018].
+Available from: https://www.lodex.co/scores/social
+[6] CRIF.
+About us.
+[Accessed August 13, 2018].
+Available from: https://www.crif.com/about-us/
+[7] FICO.
+New FICO Credit Scores Provide Lenders Opportunity to Expand Access to Credit in India for Nearly 350 Million, October 2017.